0cjs/sedoc/8bit/msx/address-decoding.md

       Slot 3    Expansion bus connector         optional

-Each primary slot may optionally support up to four "expansion" slots associated with the primary slot.
+Each primary slot may optionally support up to four "expansion" slots associated with the primary slot, assigned _secondary slot numbers_ 0 through 3.
 Expansion slot decoding is done by the primary slot device (suggested scheamtic at [td1 p.35]).
 The standard specifies that when a primary slot is selected for page 3, it should latch any write to $FFFF and interpret it as:

     | 7 6 | 5 4 | 3 2 | 1 0 |  $FFFF bits
     |  3  |  2  |  1  |  0  |  Page # sub-slot setting (0-3)